dranaUB/vehicle-rental-system/README.md

 **Python vehicle-rental system with OOP & LLD included**

 A clean, object-oriented demo application for managing a fleet of cars and bikes, complete with reservation lifecycle, billing, and payment processing.
-Includes low-level design artifacts (UML class and sequence diagrams) in the `diagrams/` folder.
+Includes low-level design artifacts (UML class and sequence diagrams).

 ---